jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/SUJ.rst

 The goal is to re-use the internal cables and sensors in the SUJ passive arms for the dVRK controllers.
-This way all the signals from the active arms (:ref:`2 D-sub connectors <setup-si-connections>`) can be carried all the way to the dSIB and ESSJ at the base of the patient cart.
+This way all the signals from the active arm ESPMs (:ref:`2 D-sub connectors <setup-si-connections>`) can be carried all the way through the ESSJs o the dSIBs at the base of the patient cart.

 The overall flow is shown at the bottom of the following figure.
 More details